Compare the best internet service providers in Los Alamos. Find fiber, cable, and wireless options.

 Our Recommendation

-For most Los Alamos residents, we recommend starting with fiber internet if available at your address.
+For most Los Alamos residents, we recommend Xfinity's 1.3 Gbps plan at $30/month for the best speed-per-dollar value.
 For budget-conscious households, Xfinity's 1.3 Gbps plan at $30/month delivers essential connectivity at a low monthly cost.
 For remote workers who rely on video conferencing and cloud file sharing, Frontier's fiber plan provides symmetrical 200 Mbps upload speeds — critical for smooth Zoom calls and fast uploads.
 Gamers should consider Xfinity's 1.3 Gbps plan — the fastest download speeds help with large game downloads and updates.
 For households of 4+ people with multiple connected devices, Xfinity's 1.3 Gbps plan at $30/month provides enough bandwidth for simultaneous streaming, gaming, and video calls.
 Always verify availability at your exact address, as coverage can vary block by block in Los Alamos.

 Local Infrastructure

-The Los Alamos area is served through ZIP code 93440 and surrounding codes, which define the local broadband service boundaries for most internet providers in CA. With 9 providers serving the area, Los Alamos has 73% more broadband options than the national average of 5.2 providers per market.
+The Los Alamos area is served through ZIP code 93440 and surrounding codes, which define the local broadband service boundaries for most internet providers in CA. At 5 providers, Los Alamos has 4% fewer broadband options than the national average of 5.2 providers per market.

 ZIP & Service Area Context